doolin/tasklets/README.md

 and ugly, and I didn't have the time or inclination to pursue it at that time.
 Since then, the Javascript world has advanced tremendously, especially with the rise of Single Page Applications.
-It may be time to revisit the project soon.
+At some point it will be time to revisit the project.

 In the meantime, it's worth keeping the Ruby and the Rails code up to date with respect to versions, and keeping up